scilus/scilpy/docs/source/documentation/reconstruction/msmt_fodf.rst

 Multi-shell multi-tissue fODF (msmt-fODF)
 =========================================

-This tutorial explains how to compute multi-shell multi-tissue fiber orientation distribution functions (fODFs) using multi-shell multi-tissue constrained spherical deconvolution (msmt-CSD).
+This tutorial explains how to compute multi-shell multi-tissue fiber orientation distribution functions (fODFs) using multi-shell multi-tissue constrained spherical deconvolution (msmt-CSD) [multitissueCSD]_.
 If your data contains less than three b-values, you might want to consider using single-shell single-tissue CSD (ssst-CSD) instead.
 See the :ref:`ssst_fodf` instructions for that.
 The following instructions are specific to multi-shell and based on [multi-tissue_CSD]_.

 Preparing data for this tutorial